 with piston insert

-The inserts for the 1933 "short model" were different than the later 34-35 model.
+The inserts for the original tall models & 1933 "short model" were different than the later 34-35 model.

-The early version had the cam support that had 90 degree angles where it meets the body of the insert, whereas the later style was more contoured in this area.
+The early version had the cam support that had 90 degree angles where it meets the body of the insert.
+The later style was more contoured in this area.

 See photo for details.